vlomonaco/core50/README.md

 └── scripts
 ```

-In the *confs* folder you can find all the experiments configurations and the caffe
+In the **confs** folder you can find all the experiments configurations and the caffe
 definition files.
-In *core* the actual code of the benchmark, in *data* results and configuration data you can use without delving in the code. *Scripts* (currently void) will contain useful script to help you downloading necessary extra materials.
-Bash scripts will be adjusted for running the benchmark without much pain.
+In **core** the actual code of the benchmark; in **data** results and configuration files you can download without delving into the code.
+Finally, **scripts** (currently void) will contain useful scripts to help you downloading the necessary extra materials.
+Bash scripts will be updated soon for running the benchmark without much pain.

 ## License